 Walking tour of Lower Manhattan – Fourth Stop

 New York Stock Exchange

-Next up, Broadway (the diagonal street that slices through Manhattan from north of the Bronx to Battery Park) and Wall St. are two of New York’s best known streets.
-Since there are several notable sites in the area, walk the half-mile up Broadway to Wall St. Starting at Broadway’s beginning, far from the stars and lights of the theater district, and head north to Wall St., the financial district of the U.S.
+Next up, Broadway (the diagonal street that slices through Manhattan from north of the Bronx to Battery Park) and Wall Street, two of New York’s best known streets.
+Since there are several notable sites in the area, walk the half-mile up Broadway to Wall Street.
+Start at Broadway’s beginning, far from the stars and lights of the theater district, and head north to Wall Street, the financial heartbeat of the United States.

-From Trinity Church, turn down Wall St. (across the street) and walk to the New York Stock Exchange (NYSE), at 11 Wall St. Unfortunately tours are no longer available so grab another picture.
+From Trinity Church, turn down Wall Street (across the street) and walk to the New York Stock Exchange (NYSE), at 11 Wall St. Unfortunately, tours aren’t available, so just grab another picture.
+Find the Fearless Girl statue looking up at the Stock Exchange.
 Next head across the street to the next destination.

 Federal Hall National Monument – Fifth Stop